 6. Encourage frequent breaks

-The average person can work productively for a short stint of time before losing focus.
+The average person can work productively for a short time before losing focus.

 Everyone is a bit different, so you have to figure out how long you can center yourself and set up frequent breaks between.

-If you discover you do amazing work for 20 minutes and then start to fizzle, you may want to set a timer and take a quick break every half hour or so.
-Get up, stretch, do some light yoga or get a drink of water.
-Taking short breaks may make you much more productive than working full-out without stopping for hours on end.
+If you discover you do amazing work for 20 minutes and then start to fizzle, you may want to set a timer and take a quick break every half hour.
+Get up, stretch, do some light yoga, or drink water.
+Short breaks may make you much more productive than working full-out without stopping for hours.